Baen Books: Baen's Bar

 Initially, the company invested resources in "Baen's Bar", its online community service that provides a forum for customers, authors, and editors to interact, beginning as a BBS.
 In the early 2000s, a blogger wrote: "Like every other publisher, Jim Baen set up a website.
 But several of his authors and fan friends convinced him to put a chat client on his site.
 Since he was interested, and since several of those authors (like Jerry Pournelle, a former columnist for Byte Magazine, for instance) were very Internet savvy, he did.
 The chat client grew into an incredibly vibrant community called Baen's Bar."

 On February 15, 2021, American author Jason Sanford posted via Patreon "Baen Books Forum Being Used to Advocate for Political Violence".
-Publisher Toni Weisskopf released a statement saying the Bar will remain closed pending an investigation.
-The site was reopened on April 9, 2021.
+Publisher Toni Weisskopf released a statement.